Gilbert Burns: 2019

-Burns was expected to face returning veteran Eric Wisely on 27 April 2019 at UFC Fight Night: Jacaré vs. Hermansson.
+Burns was expected to face returning veteran Eric Wisely on 27 April 2019 at UFC Fight Night 150.
 However, it was reported on 18 April that Wisely pulled out of the bout, citing injury.
 He was replaced by newcomer Mike Davis.
 Burns won the fight via rear-naked choke submission in the second round.

 Burns returned to the welterweight facing Alexey Kunchenko on 10 August 2019 at UFC Fight Night 156, replacing injured Laureano Staropoli.
 He won the fight via unanimous decision, marking Kunchenko's first loss in his career.

 Burns stepped in as a late replacement to face Gunnar Nelson, on 28 September 2019 at UFC Fight Night 160.
 He won the fight via unanimous decision.

 2020

 As the first fight of his new, four-fight contract, Burns faced Demian Maia on 14 March 2020 at UFC Fight Night 170.
 He won the fight via technical knockout in round one.
 This win earned him the Performance of the Night award.

-Burns faced Tyron Woodley on 30 May 2020 in the main event of UFC on ESPN: Woodley vs. Burns.
+Burns faced Tyron Woodley on 30 May 2020 in the main event of UFC on ESPN 9.
 After knocking Woodley down in the first round and mostly dominating the former champion throughout the fight, Burns won the fight via unanimous decision.
 This win also earned him his fourth Performance of the Night award.

 2021

-As the first bout of his new five-fight contract, Burns was scheduled to face Kamaru Usman for the UFC Welterweight Championship on 11 July at UFC 251.
+As the first bout of his new five-fight contract, Burns was scheduled to face Kamaru Usman for the UFC Welterweight Championship on 11 July 2021 at UFC 251.
 However, on 3 July 2020, it was revealed that Burns tested positive for COVID-19, and he was subsequently removed from the card, and replaced by Jorge Masvidal.
-The title bout with Usman was rescheduled for 12 December, at UFC 256.
+The title bout with Usman was rescheduled for 12 December 2021, at UFC 256.
 However, on 5 October 2020, it was reported Usman pulled from his bout, citing more time needed to recover from undisclosed injuries and the bout was postponed to an unknown future date.
 The bout with Usman took place on 13 February 2021 at UFC 258.
 Burns knocked Usman down early in the fight, but went on to lose the bout via technical knockout in the third round.

 Burns faced Stephen Thompson on 10 July 2021 at UFC 264.
 He won the fight via unanimous decision.